 |Assignee||The assignee can be either a group or a specific agent.
 See Manually assigning a ticket to yourself, another agent, or a group.|

-|CCs||If you have been configured to allow it, other people can be CC'ed on tickets.
-Both the requester agents can add CCs to a ticket.
+|CCs||If you have been configured to allow it, other people can be copied on tickets.
+Both the requester and agents can add CCs to a ticket.
 The requester does it by adding CC email addresses if they requested support via your support email address.
 Agents can add CCs using the CC field when updating the ticket.
-See Copying someone else (CC) on a ticket.|
+See Using CCs, followers, and @mentions.|

 |Share||The Share field is only displayed if you have enabled ticket sharing, which means that tickets can be shared with other Zendesk Support accounts.
 See Sharing tickets.|

 |Subject||The Subject field is required.
 It's typically included in the support request submitted by the requester.
 For example, when someone submits a support request via email, the subject line of the email is used as the ticket's subject.
-If the ticket title is not appearing in the ticket subject, your Subject field might not be visible to end users.
-To correct this, see this Support tech note.|
+If the ticket title does not appear in the ticket subject, your Subject field might not be visible to end users.
+To correct this, see this Support Tech Note.|

-|Description||The description is required.
+|Description||The Description field is required.
 This is the text of the support request.
-When an end-user submits a support request via email, the body of the email request is used as the description.
+When an end user submits a support request via email, the body of the email request is used as the description.
 The description becomes the first comment in the ticket.|

-|Status||There are six values for status: New, Open, Pending, On-hold, Solved, Closed.
+|Status||There are six values for status.
 A ticket's status can be set and updated either manually by an agent or automatically via your business rules.
-A ticket's status cannot be changed to Closed manually however; that is handled automatically via your business rules.

-|Type||There are four values for type: Question, Incident, Problem, and Task.
-While the field can be blank initially (and through any number of updates), once you change the field to a specified type, you can't change it to blank again.
+|Type||There are four values for type.
 Setting the type helps you to categorize your tickets, which you can then use in your workflow.
 For example, you can create views of tickets by their type.
+While the field can be blank initially (and through any number of updates), once you change the field to a specified type, you can't change it to blank again.

-|Priority||There are four values for priority: Low, Normal, High, and Urgent.
-By default, all of these four values are available, but if you are an admin you can allow only the Normal and High values to appear by toggling field options under Admin > Manage > Ticket Fields > Priority/ Priority is not a required field, so you do not always need to select a value.
-How you weigh the priority of your tickets is up to you.|
+Priority is not a required field, so you do not always need to select a value.
+How you weigh the priority of your tickets is up to you.

 |Tags||Tags are used throughout to add additional information to tickets, which can then be used in your ticket workflow.
 Tags can be added to tickets in the following ways: